Sumatra Mandheling Coffee: A Unique and Delicious Cup of Coffee

-The natural drying method used in its production results in a very full body with a concentrated flavor, garnished with herbal nuances and a spicy finish.
-The coffee has a low acidity and a richness that lingers on the back corners on your tongue.
+Sumatra Mandheling coffee is a unique and delicious cup of coffee that is grown on the lofty volcanic slopes of Mount Leuser in Indonesia.
+The coffee has a full body with a concentrated flavor, garnished with herbal nuances and a spicy finish.
+It has a low acidity and a richness that lingers on the back corners of your tongue.
 Notes of chocolate are evident in the finish.

 Strong cedar notes, consistent, balanced, sweet tobacco, winey, spicy, chocolate